Skip to Main Content

 Check out our expert advice on filling up the tank and rewards with a gas credit card to help you maximize your earnings.

-Determine where gas station spending fits in your budget.
+Review current spending: Determine where gas fits in your budget

-Outside of rewards on gas purchases, evaluate other major spending categories you’d like to earn in.
+Outside of rewards for gas purchases, consider other major spending categories you’d like to earn in.
 Busy families with high grocery budgets or commuting professionals can apply for a gas credit card that also rewards these purchases.

-Read the fine print on the card’s gas category to make sure that you can earn on all gas station purchases everywhere — and not just on purchases at the pump.
-While you may spend the most while filling the tank, make sure you also get cash back when you run in to grab a snack or buy an energy drink.
+Read the fine print on the card’s gas category to make sure that you can earn on all gas station purchases everywhere — and not just those made at the pump.
+While you may spend the most when filling the tank, make sure you also get cash back when you run in to grab a snack or buy an energy drink.

-It’s important to check the fine print before you apply for a card to fully understand how you can earn on your gas purchases and read up on merchant category codes that earn cash back.
+It’s important to check the fine print before applying for a credit card to fully understand how you can earn rewards on your gas purchases and read up on merchant category codes that qualify for cash back.

 For example, the Discover it® Chrome’s fine print states:

-And Bank of America’s terms claim that the gas category for its Customized Cash Rewards credit card could include automated fuel dispensers, electric vehicle charging stations, fuel dealers for coal, fuel oil, liquefied petroleum and wood, marinas and marine service and supplies, and service stations with or without ancillary services.
+Bank of America’s terms state that the gas category for its Customized Cash Rewards credit card could include automated fuel dispensers, electric vehicle charging stations, fuel dealers for coal, fuel oil, liquefied petroleum and wood, marinas, marine service and supplies, and service stations with or without ancillary services.

-If you notice that your gas card isn’t earning rewards when you run into the attached convenience store for a snack or fill up at a wholesale club’s gas station, check the fine print for the card’s rewards program or call the issuer for clarification.
+If you notice that your gas card isn’t earning rewards when you stop by the attached convenience store for a snack or fill up at a wholesale club’s gas station, check the fine print for the card’s rewards program or call the issuer for clarification.

 While many gas cards don’t charge an annual fee, a few do.
 Cards with annual fees usually have better perks and benefits, but no-annual-fee cards are more accessible.